 Established in 1824 by Michael Gouldrich, one of Stephen F. Austin's original 300 colonists, when he received a Mexican land grant.
-In 1898, the Texas & New Orleans Railroad extended track lines through the area, and the township of Evergreen was established.
-The village was destroyed by a hurricane in 1900 then rebuilt in 1901.
-The town was renamed Kemah (a Native American word for facing the wind") in 1907.
-Commercial fishing and tourism helped increase the town's population in the early 20th century.
+In 1898, the township of Evergreen was established.
+It was destroyed by a hurricane in 1900 then rebuilt in 1901.
+The town was renamed Kemah (a Native American word for "facing the wind") in 1907.
 Today, this "Gateway to the Bay" is a destination point.

 Events include the Blessing of the Fleet in May, the July 4 Parade and Fireworks, Steel Drum Festival in October, Christmas in Kemah and Tree Lighting Ceremony in November, and Christmas Boat Lane Parade in December.